Summary

 - you could not prevent the event’s consequences.

 Sometimes, exclusions from the definition of a force majeure event will apply if the event is reasonably foreseeable.
 Exclusions can be problematic for a supplier.
-For instance, although COVID-19 might have been unexpected in 2019/2020, its ongoing effects are likely foreseeable today.
+For instance, COVID-19 was an unexpected in 2019/2020, its ongoing effects are foreseeable today.
 As a result, a supplier will have less success using COVID-related shipping delays as an ‘unforeseen event’ or force majeure event.

 Additionally, consider what actions or responsibilities a force majeure event affects.
 For example, you may be able to pause the obligation to finish manufacturing goods but would still need to pay outstanding invoices or fees.
 A force majeure clause aims to provide your business with relief from performing core services or deliverables if a force majeure event prevents you from meeting your obligations.